meerkat-manor/PeterDocs/Docs/Expand.md

 ## What

 The ```Expand-Peter``` decrypts the archive file and expands the contents into the specified restore folder.
-It does not peform a reconciliation which is the next step.
+It does not perform a reconciliation which is the next step.

 ## Reconcile Usage